-Our gripper was made from a budget of 130 dollars aprox, and was made from recycled materials, mainly aluminium and steel.
-The gripper was poured of resin and hand machined with a dremel to give the final finish.
+Our gripper was made from a budget of 130 dollars approx and was made from recycled materials, mainly aluminum and steel.
+The gripper was poured of resin and hand machined with a Dremel to give the final finish.

 Step 1: Lets Build Something!
 (Mechanics)